Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Lovesac

 Whether you’re getting ready for some upcoming entertaining or are just looking to upgrade your living space with some new comfy extra seating, take advantage of Lovesac’s Memorial Day sale.
-Visit Lovesac and score 20% off Sactionals with Lovesoft or down fills and save 20% off StealthTech Sound + Charge systems (technology that seamlessly embeds speakers and chargers in your Sactionals).
+Visit Lovesac and score 25% sitewide (and 30% off bundles).

 For all of your cozy needs, meet the Sactional.
 This customizable sectional can be personalized with a variety of options from fabrics and arm style to configuration and fill.
 Plus, don’t forget about tech.
 You can add StealthTech, an integrated wireless charging and immersive surround sound system built into your sofa.